pixano/pixano/docs/docs/user/annotator_user_guide.md

 ## Annotate

 Currently the inputs are "Points" ('+' and '-'), and "Rectangle".
-Depending on the model used, it will allows to make prediction.
+Depending on the model used, it will allow to make prediction.

 Points and Rectangle inputs can be used together.